piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/TabletDevices.php)

-The TabletDevices tag is just the same as the MobileDevices tag, expect that is intended for theme that supports tablet devices.
-It accepts the same arguments as the MobileDevices tag.
+The **TabletDevices** tag is just the same as the **MobileDevices** tag, expect that is intended for themes that supports tablet devices.
+It accepts the same arguments as the **MobileDevices** tag.

 ### DesktopDevices

 [Show the class](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/DesktopDevices.php)

-The DesktopDevices is a very basic tag and it implements only basic methods contained in the interface.
+The **DesktopDevices** tag is one of the smallest tags, because it implements only basic methods contained in the interface.
 Each theme designed for desktop devices (the most likely scenario) should have this tag.

 Usage
 -----

-The **MobileDevices** tag, **TabletDevices** tag and the **DesktopDevices** tag were used in the [RWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/rwd.md) chapter and also they were used in the [AWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md) chapter.
+All the above tags are used in responsive themes ([RWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/rwd.md)) and in adaptive themes ([AWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md)).
+Of course tags are not limited only to doing that kind of things, you can create your own tag which will be designed for other purposes.

 If you are curious how exactly tags works, you can see it by looking into unit tests [here](https://github.com/piku235/JungiThemeBundle/blob/master/Tests/Resolver/Filter/DeviceThemeFilterTest.php) and [here](https://github.com/piku235/JungiThemeBundle/blob/master/Tests/Resolver/VirtualThemeResolverTest.php).